amanz55/streetfeast-scout/README.md

 Parsing and cleaning the CSV data provided for food truck locations required careful consideration of data formats and structures.
 Custom functions were developed to ensure accurate data representation in the database.

-### 3, Deployment

-While not implemented in the current version, deployment was identified as a potential challenge due to the need for infrastructure setup and configuration.
-Future plans include deploying the application to make it accessible to a wider audience.

 ## ✅ Accomplishments

 ### 🛠1, Backend Functionality